 .
 I once met a man who worked there and he said after removing the valuable bits the coaches were torched, 8 a night he said.

 Thankfully the Midland and Great Northern society needed some coaches, they had just paid off the money to purchase the J15 and B12.
-The society bought the set (a ready made train) for £1000 (£30000 today).
+The society bought the set (a ready-made train) for £1000 (£30000 today).
 After a close payment to the two week deadline the quads were saved.
 Moving to Sheringham in 1967 along with the LNWR 5318 12 wheel Directors saloon which was also saved.

 They were used on members trains and normal service behind the small tank engines the line had back then.
-They even featured in Dad's Army the royal train.
+They even featured in Dad's Army as the royal train.
 By 1978 the quads were withdrawn for restoration.
 Their condition deteriorated and eventually all seated and fittings were removed and the wood drenched in preservative.

 After much campaigning by Clive Morris the set's future still looked bleak, restoration would be expensive and time consuming.
 There was even talk of just restoring two coaches.
 But Clive was having none of that.